sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/02_channels/02_javascript/channels-js.md

         // Handle the case where you have switched to another Channel. console.log(newChannel);
     } else {
-        // Handle the case where your app is not joined to any Channel
+        // Handle the case where your app isn't joined to any Channel
         // (e.g., the user has deselected the current Channel). console.log("No Channel selected.")
     };